daniyalnazeer55/pwr-ai-agent/README.md

 1. Uses precise nuclear engineering terminology
 2. Never fabricates technical specifications or numerical values
 3. Clearly states when information is unavailable
-4. References document sources when using knowledge base
+4. References document sources when using the knowledge base
 5. Shows methodology and equations for all calculations
 6. Distinguishes between retrieved information and explanatory reasoning
 7. Synthesizes multiple sources into coherent answers
-8. Maintains objective, evidence-based tone for safety discussions
+8. Maintains an objective, evidence-based tone for safety discussions
 9. Asks clarifying questions when queries are ambiguous

 ## Error Handling